The Wazuh-Logtest solution is distributed by different components of the Wazuh environment:

 Wazuh-Logtest replacement for ossec-logtest tool.

-Wazuh API and wazuh-logtest tool connect to the ossec-analysisd session manager, this acts as a sandbox with the rules engine, allowing to isolate different users with their own rules and decoders.
+Wazuh API and wazuh-logtest tool connect to the wazuh-analysisd session manager, this acts as a sandbox with the rules engine, allowing to isolate different users with their own rules and decoders.
 The below show image illustrations how the user logs test flow through the Wazuh environment.

 Wazuh-Logtest is based on the use of isolated sessions, identified with a “token”.
 Each session stores its own history of events, rules and decoders loaded.
 When the log evaluation is requested for the first time, the session manager creates a new session, processing and returning the result along with the alphanumeric token as identification of the new session.